cubistcastle/static-site-generators/README.md

       $ sudo gem install webgen

-webgen is pretty flexible, and easily allowed me to vary the template used on a per-page basis.
+webgen is pretty flexible and easily allowed me to vary the template used on a per-page basis.
 It also allowed me to add dynamic content with ease.
+I liked the notion it had of "blocks" which could be inserted on a per-page basis.

 Unfortunately webgen also failed to correctly handle symlinks: